gdayori/Infragistics-WPF-Core3.0-Workshop/docs/01-Grid/01-01-Get-started-with-XamDataGrid.md

 # Get started with XamDataGrid

-If you have installed Infragistics WPF controls, all controls should be ready in the Toolbox in your Visual Studio.
-You can use them just like you develop with Common WPF Controls.
+When you use 3rd party library like Infragistics you need to add Nuget packages to the project to use them.
+After adding packages you can use them just like you develop with Common WPF Controls on XAML and C# code.

-Please open the project in "before" folder you downloaded, which is in infragistics-wpf-workshop/src/before.
+Open the project in "before" folder you downloaded, which is in Infragistics-WPF-Core3.0-Workshop/src/before.

 ## Check MainWindowViewModel.cs